Activities

 What counts in the science GPA?

 Each health profession has its own online common application service which has its own method of classifying courses for the science GPA.
 Usually, application services count courses listed in biology, chemistry, physics, and mathematics toward the science GPA.
-Application services will often include neuroscience courses in biology, but they do not include courses in psychology, cognitive science, geology, or computer science (engineering is usually a separate classification).
+Application services will often include neuroscience courses under biology, but they do not include courses in psychology, cognitive science, geology, or computer science (engineering is usually a separate classification).
 Mathematics generally includes courses in applied math as well as statistics courses in the social sciences (e.g., sociology and psychology).
 For more information on which courses count toward the science GPA, consult the instructions provided by the application service(s) you use when applying for admission.

 What are the best kinds of recommendations for medical school?

-What is the time line for applying, including finishing required courses, taking the MCAT, and submitting applications?
+What is the timeline for applying, including finishing required courses, taking the MCAT, and submitting applications?

-As you think about your own time line, remember that the large majority of Brown applicants who gain admission to medical and other health professions schools take at least one year off before beginning their professional training.
-Such applicants are better able to focus on their studies in their senior year of college, which in turn leads to a higher year senior year GPA.
-Following graduation, these students can then focus their attention on preparing for and taking the MCATs, engaging in meaningful work or volunteer activities, and putting together strong applications that reflect their growth and development over time.
-An extra year or two can also help you better understand why you want to pursue a career in medicine or health.
-Your application will reflect this deeper understanding, and will make you more attractive to admission committees which are looking for applicants who possess the maturity and drive to succeed in medicine and other health professions.
+Applicants who take one or two years off are better able to focus on their studies in their senior year of college, which in turn can lead to a higher senior year GPA.
+These students can then focus their attention on preparing for and taking the MCAT or other standardized tests in senior year or later, engaging in meaningful work or volunteer activities, and amassing strong application credentials that reflect their growth and development over time.
+An extra year or two can also help you better understand why you want to pursue a career in health and medicine.
+Your application will reflect this deeper understanding, and will make you more attractive to admission committees which look for applicants who possess the maturity, drive, and a well-rounded record to succeed in their programs and in the profession.
+Sections that may be most helpful include: Health Professions Competencies, Admission Statistics, Applicants, Standardized Tests.

 How much Math is really required for the majority of medical schools?